mattyv/axiom/README.md

 ## The Problem

 LLMs hallucinate about library code because they have no grounding in your library's actual constraints.
 When an LLM says "you can use `std::string` with `void foo()`", there's no mechanism to validate this against the library's real requirements (which might require trivially destructible types for foo() args).
+An LLM may read the defintion but miss hidden details about what lies behind the function.

 ## The Solution

-Axiom automatically extracts axioms (constraints, preconditions, undefined behavior) from:
+Axiom (the Tool) automatically extracts axioms (constraints, preconditions, undefined behavior) from:
 1. **Your library code** - via header analysis, comment annotations, and LLM-assisted extraction
 2. **C++20 foundations** - grounding library axioms in formal language semantics.
 Available as toml files in this repo